Let us not lose heart in doing good, for in due time we will reap if we do not grow weary. (Galatians 6:9)

 The first fall frosts tell us it is time to harvest the remainder of winter squashes and pumpkins.
 Cutting pumpkins and squash from the vine with 2 inch stems left on their heads will allow us to store these fall treats easily for up to 4 months.

-My family also deep mulches (with straw) cold hearty greens to extend the season as long as possible.
+My family also deep mulches (with straw) cold hardy greens to extend the season as long as possible.
 The straw beds also add carbon to the garden to be broken down over the winter into the soil for the next growing season.

 Last, we are up against time to winterize the five hives of our apiary and harvest the honey before it is too cold.